 So how dos Luminar 3 compare with Photoshop, then?
-Photoshop has long been considered the best photo-editing software around, although with many cheaper editions arriving on the market recently, Photoshop has had some fierce competition.
+Photoshop has long been considered the best photo-editing program around, although with many cheaper editions arriving on the market recently, Photoshop has had some fierce competition.

 Ease of Use

-Photoshop is an advanced, powerful editing software that allows you to edit at pixel details, apply masks, layers, and much more.
+Photoshop is an advanced, powerful editing program that allows you to edit at pixel details, apply masks, layers, and much more.
 While it’s pretty amazing what you can do in Photoshop, it does have a very steep learning curve that will have you referring to tutorials and how-to videos for a long time.
 This is where Luminar 3 is better than Photoshop!
 Although Luminar can do most of what Photoshop offers, it’s much easier for you to get your head around.
 You can jump in and get started much quicker than with Photoshop, and it’s a great option for beginners.
 You don’t have to be an expert to apply an Orton Effect in Luminar 3, for example, and it takes just seconds.

 With Photoshop, you have to use another program like Adobe Camera Raw to open and convert your raw files into a format that Photoshop can read.
 On the other hand, you can do this all quickly and simply within Luminar 3, making the process much smoother.

 We’ve mentioned how Luminar 3 has a one-off fee of $69.99, whereas Photoshop is a monthly subscription model.
 While it does include Lightroom in the deal, you’ll be paying $9.99 every month which soon adds up.
 If you’re on a budget, Luminar 3 is the obvious choice.

 Should You Use Photoshop or Switch to Luminar 3?